 Every third week of January you will find the city of Leiden filled with Jazz and Blues music.
 In 2020, you can witness many performances and events in Leiden.
-Leidse Jazzweek takes place from the 20th of January until the 26th of January.
+Leidse Jazzweek takes place from around the 20th of January until the end of that week.
 There are more than seventy performances throughout the city centre of Leiden during this week, and the opening will be in the Hooglandsekerk.

 On the Wednesday of the Jazzweek in Leiden, there’s a pub crawl with more than 30 cafes that are participating.
 But honestly, it doesn’t matter which day of the week you’re visiting Leiden, because during this event there will be movies, workshops and performances throughout the entire town.

 16. Holland Dance Festival in The Hague

 If you’re a dancer or interested in dance, then the Holland Dance Festival is one of the events you must visit in The Hague in winter.
-In 2020 it takes place from the 22nd of January until the 8th of February.
+It takes place from around the 20th of January until the 8th of February.
 During this period there will be around fifty performances throughout The Hague by artists from all over the world.

 17. International Film Festival Rotterdam

 The biggest film festival in The Netherlands takes place every year in Rotterdam.
-In 2020 this event in Rotterdam lasts from the 22nd of January until the 2nd of February.
+This event in Rotterdam lasts approximately from the 22nd of January until the 2nd of February.
 The International Film Festival Rotterdam focuses on recent work by talented new filmmakers.
 They also offer a high-quality line-up of fiction and documentary feature films, short films and media art.